-Your solicitor’s role during a police interview is to protect your best interests.
+Your police station solicitor’s role during a police interview is to protect your best interests.
 Your solicitor will achieve this by requesting disclosure from the police, advising you what questions to answer (and how to answer them), and ensuring that your legal rights are upheld.

 If you have been arrested or you have been invited for a voluntary police interview, contact us at Ashmans Solicitors.
 Our criminal lawyers offer free police station representation.
 We are available to take your call 24 hours a day, 7 days a week.

 What does a solicitor do at a police interview?